lixiasky/X-ray/README.md

 ---

 ## Legal Notice

-This project includes core techniques that are covered by a provisional patent application filed with the United States Patent and Trademark Office (USPTO) under the name of the author.
+This project contains core techniques that are covered by a **provisional patent application** filed by the author with the United States Patent and Trademark Office (USPTO).

-All rights related to these patented techniques are explicitly reserved by the author.
+The author **explicitly reserves all rights related to the patented technologies**.

+Please note: although the **source code** is released under the Apache License 2.0 and may be freely viewed, studied, modified, or used for non-commercial purposes,
-While the source code is licensed under the Apache License 2.0, any commercial use, redistribution, or integration of functionalities substantially overlapping with the patented design (including ISO-based full-system comparison, behavior induction, and real-time behavior chain reconstruction) requires separate licensing or authorization from the author.
+any **commercial use, redistribution, or integration** of the following patented functionalities **requires prior authorization or licensing from the author**:

+- Full-system file integrity comparison based on ISO image snapshots;
+- Decoy-based behavior induction and response monitoring;
+- Real-time construction of behavior chains and diagram export.

-This is an independent research project created and maintained solely by a student, with no institutional affiliation or corporate backing.
+This is an independent research project created and maintained solely by a student, without any institutional or corporate affiliation.
+If you are interested in commercial licensing, collaboration, or related discussions, please feel free to reach out to the author.

 ---